pantuspavel/Zype/README.md

 **Features:**

-1. Fetch more on scrolling to the bottom
+1. Fetch more on scrolling to the bottom (using pagination)

 2. Parallax scrolling effect